LeeJae-hoon/Dense-Recurrent-Residual-U-Net-with-for-Video-Quality-Mapping/README.md

 Thanks for [z-bingo](https://github.com/z-bingo/FastDVDNet), [m-tassano](https://github.com/m-tassano/fastdvdnet) and [LeeJunHyun](https://github.com/LeeJunHyun/Image_Segmentation) for sharing their codes.

 # Contact
-If you have any question, please contact dlwogns0729@gmail.com
+If you have any question, feel free to contact dlwogns0729@gmail.com